-Make sure your green-eyed heroine with black hair doesn’t squint her sky-blue eyes, while brushing hay-coloured hair from her face.
+Make sure your green-eyed heroine with black hair doesn’t squint her sky-blue eyes while brushing hay-colored hair from her face.
 This may sound silly, but continuity errors are some of the most common we encounter when editing fiction.
 The physical characteristics of characters or the landscape often change for no apparent reason.

 A technique to deal with this is to use a notebook to track all these details; so whenever you come to a description, flip to that section of the notebook and skim to ensure you are maintaining consistency.